*this article was written before COVID-19 social distancing restrictions

 - Arrive 10 minutes early – no more no less.

 - Know your audience – i.e. the person who is interviewing you.
 Check them out on LinkedIn or on the company website.
-Remember the name/s and position/s of the people you are meeting with.
-If they offer their business card/s, place in them front of you to refer to the name/s throughout the interview.
+Remember the names and positions of the people you are meeting with.

 - Dress appropriately – this doesn’t have to mean a suit but at least wear smart casual business attire.
 No shorts, thongs or revealing clothing.
-You’d be surprised what I’ve seen in my career 🙂 Be clean neat and appropriate in your presentation for your interview.
-Don’t smoke just before your interview as the smell is very strong and that will be off-putting.
+Be clean neat and appropriate in your presentation for your interview.
+Don’t smoke just before your interview as the smell can be strong in a small room.

 - Go into the interview with a smile.
 Shake the hands of the people who will be meeting with you.
 Practice in the mirror beforehand.

 - Stick to the point and to the question being asked.
-No life stories necessary.
 Be enthusiastic in your responses and give yourself a plug as you’ll only get one chance to do it.

 What’s the worst thing someone can do in an interview?